fireundubh/playwithfire/deadfire/dialogue-options.md

 # Dialogue Options Report
 The following tables were produced from the raw data in [this spreadsheet](https://docs.google.com/spreadsheets/d/1YtruDo0zpVQ3Z7fcdMH4JEo1R8aQSAH9G57BnQ-ekL0/).

+Please note that these tables were created by hand, so they will not be updated for each successive patch unless I get around to automating table generation.
+However, the raw data will be updated for each patch.

 ## Attributes

 ### IsAttributeScoreValue